TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Auto Barber
 """""""""""

-After the initial search of *Separate Path* objects it is possible to run procedure, Auto Barber, which trims paths down to the approximated surface of the macromolecule or other molecular entity defined by the user.
+After the initial search of *Separate Path* objects it is possible to run Auto Barber procedure which trims paths down to the approximated surface of the macromolecule or other molecular entity defined by the user.
 This trimming is done by creating collection of spheres that have centers at the ends of paths and radii equal to the distance for the center to the nearest atom of user defined molecular entity.
 Next, parts of raw paths that are inside these spheres are removed and separate paths are recreated.

 Auto Barber procedure has several options, for example: